 What is rectal cancer?

 Rectal cancer is a type of bowel cancer that occurs when cancer cells form in the rectum, the last 6-7 inches of the large intestine connecting the colon to the anus.
 Bowel cancer, or colorectal cancer, is one of the most common types of cancer in the UK.

 However, the mutation of DNA in healthy cells can cause them to grow uncontrollably and outlive normal cells.
 Cells must undergo numerous mutations before they become cancerous, although it’s not clear what caused these mutations.
 Cancerous cells can destroy healthy neighbouring cells and spread to other parts of the body.

-- Age.
-People over the age of 50 are more likely to develop rectal cancer.
+- Age: People over the age of 50 are more likely to develop rectal cancer.

-- Previous radiation therapy as a treatment for a past cancer.
+- Previous radiation therapy: As a treatment for a past cancer.

-- Change in the appearance of the stool over a period of time, often appearing narrow and containing blood.
+- Change in the appearance of the stool: Over a period of time, often appearing narrow and containing blood.

-- Prolonged physical pain, particularly in the abdomen or pelvis.
+- Prolonged physical pain: Particularly in the abdomen or pelvis.

 - Weight loss, tiredness and weakness.